Édouard-Montpetit

 Major work began on August 10, 2020 at Édouard-Montpetit station.

-The goal of this site is to install elevators at this Blue line station to allow everyone (e.g., customers with functional limitations, families with strollers, travellers) to get around.
+The goal of this was to install elevators at this Blue line station to allow everyone (e.g., customers with functional limitations, families with strollers, travellers) to get around.

 Like all network stations, Édouard-Montpetit was not designed to be equipped with elevators when it was first built in the 1980s.
 Adding elevators to an existing building is a major challenge.
 Integrating this new equipment into an existing station involves a number of steps.